About Us

 • Clean-up of overgrown landscaping to create a more welcoming coastal surrounding,

-• Increase family-friendly recreational opportunities,
+• Increased family-friendly recreational opportunities,

-• Protect the natural environment,
+• Protection of the natural environment,

 Before De Anza Clean-up